jdittrich/userNeedResearchBook/text/allURBook.md

 just about anything is a finding we seem want!
 But actually these »in general« descriptions pose some problems: They lack a rich context and stand rather disconnected to other activities or motivations.
 The general principle is independent of  such »minor« day to day things.
-But these seemingly trivial things give us the insights we need to find out why and how the user is doing things in the real, particular situation.
+But these seemingly trivial things give us the insights we need to find out why and how the participant is doing something in the real, particular situation.
-Such »general« things may as well be idealized and rarely applied in that form.
+Such »general« procedures may as well be idealized and rarely applied in the way that is described.

 A way to get  real-world, rich data is to ask for an example.
-Thus, you don’t say: »meh, these are all abstractions!« but you convey that you want to know more and need to understand it better by getting an example, ideally by observing:
+Thus, you don’t say: »meh, these are all abstractions!« but you convey that you want to understand it better by getting an example, ideally by observing:

  <div class="example">